thecodeassassin/bootstrap-remote-data/README.md

 ================================================

-Simple boostrap plugin to allow tabs to fetch their data from a remote source
+Simple boostrap plugin to allow tabs and accordions to fetch their data from a remote source

-*The script is only 1.7k compressed!*
+*The script is only 2.5k compressed!*

 Requirements
 ============